-Yet, what we at the Kentucky YMCA are continuously reminded that there is something quite brilliant and refreshing in purposefully doing things a little differently.
+Yet, what we at the Kentucky YMCA have been learning this past year - as we experienced transition in leadership, board, and staff - is that there is something quite brilliant and refreshing in purposefully doing things a little differently.
 A shake-up can breathe new life into already amazing things.
 The results are increased energy and creativity, new perspectives, bridges built, interpersonal connections broadened, and new people supported by our Y community.